 How many employees does Cohere have in 2026? +

-Cohere has approximately 840 employees as of early 2026.
-The company has grown rapidly from around 300 in 2023, with offices in Toronto (HQ), San Francisco, London, New York, Montreal, Paris, and Seoul.
+Cohere reported approximately 1,134 employees as of December 2025, with engineering as its largest discipline.
+The company has offices in Toronto (HQ), San Francisco, London, New York, Montreal, Paris, and Seoul.

 What is Cohere's Glassdoor rating in 2026? +